Tokyo Olympics organizers to allow alcohol to be sold at venues

 The decision was apparently made in consideration of a sponsorship contract with an alcoholic beverage company.

-Organizers will likely set time limits for such sales, the sources said, as the Japanese capital readies itself for the start of the games in around a month.
+Organizers will likely set time limits for such sales, the sources said, as the capital readies itself for the start of the games in around a month.

 A guideline on spectators for the Tokyo Olympics, due to kick off on July 23, will be unveiled later this week.
 In its draft, organizers ask spectators to refrain from eating and drinking in groups in passageways at the venues, and to travel to and from venues directly without stopping anywhere, as part of measures to reduce the risk of virus spread.